GSA/baselinealignment/Templates/_testcase-template.md

 result-descr: >

 # URL for the code sample
+# In the sample code file, add id="tc_code" to the
+# element that contains the relevant code snippet.
+#
-# Upload the code sample to the 'testfiles' folder, then provide the link
+# Then upload the code sample to the 'testfiles' folder
-# (and only the url) below.
+# and provide the link (and only the url) below.
 sample:

-# Provide a snippet of the code below
-code: |

 # Table of test instructions, including the following table headers:
 # Test Instruction #; Instruction Detail; Expected Test Case Result
-steps: |
+#
+# Include the table in the content section below
 ---